pstgi/sps-v3-documentation/Installation/set-up-network-share.md

 that will be used in both SPS 1.0 and SPS v3 to fix security issues that may have been present in the old network share.

-For the data import feature to work, SPS v3 needs to have access to a network share.
+For the data import feature to work, SPS v3 needs to have access to a network share - a folder that is on any hard drive of the SQL server made accessible by network users.
 This network share is where the data files are uploaded for access by the SQL server.

 > The recommended location of the network share is on the SQL server itself.
 These instructions assume that the network share is on the SQL server.